 When will I start to take care of real patients?

 During the first and second year of the program, students participate in various community-based vision screening events and clinical observations.
 Students are first assigned to a shift in the Midwestern University Eye Institute during Spring Quarter of their first year.
 As students progress through the academic program and gain more clinical skills, the amount of time spent seeing patients increases accordingly.
-Beginning in the third year of the program, students are assigned to weekly rotations in the Midwestern University Eye Institute or to off-campus affiliated clinical sites.
+At the end of the second year, students will complete their first, full encounters, and beginning in the third year of the program, students are assigned to weekly rotations in the Midwestern University Eye Institute or to off-campus affiliated clinical sites.

 Students are supervised by licensed optometrists at all times.